briandgomez/Study/Security+/Security Operations.md

 #### Mobile
 - System admins can control devices by using a mobile device management (MDM) since its a centralized way to view all devices in a organization
-    -  Lets admin do stuff like lock an item after a certain amount of time, require a PIN to be used to sing in, separate information in the device, have the camera turned off all the time, etc.
+    -  Lets admin do stuff like lock an item after a certain amount of time, require a PIN to be used to sign in, separate information in the device, have the camera turned off all the time, etc.

 - <u>Bring your own device (BYOD)</u>: use personal device for personal use and work
     - Difficult to manage since you have to manage personal info and company info